wrapl/minilang/docs/language.rst

 Function Declarations
 ~~~~~~~~~~~~~~~~~~~~~

-Since functions are first class values in *Minilang*, they can be assigned to variables or used to initialize identifiers.
-For convenience, *Minilang* allows the following syntax for binding functions to identifiers.
-Instead of writing :mini:`let Name := fun(Args...)
+Functions are first class values in *Minilang*, they can be assigned to variables or used to initialize identifiers.
+For convenience, instead of writing :mini:`let Name := fun(Args...)
 Body`, we can write :mini:`fun Name(Args...)
 Body`.
 For example:

 .. code-block:: mini